xtendtech/sunsynk/README.md

 In Linux do nano  .profile and save the data instead of sharing it in the script export sunsynk_email='email' export sunsynk_password='password'
+After its saved and exit do ~/.profile to activate the variables so that the script can access it Use printenv or env command to check if its available to use

 Steps
 Confirm connectivity to inverter from wifi or internet.